junxit/us-congress-bills-116/bill.md

 ## § 2.
 Prize competitions

-Section 12404 of the Federal Ocean Acidification Research and Monitoring Act of 2009 (33 U.S.C.
+Section 12404 of the Federal Ocean Acidification Research And Monitoring Act of 2009 (33 U.S.C.
 3703) is amended by adding at the end the following:

 > - **(d)** *Prize competitions*
 >   - **(1)** *In General* Any Federal agency with a representative serving on the interagency working group established under this section may, either individually or in cooperation with one or more agencies, carry out a program to award prizes competitively under section 24 of the Stevenson-Wydler Technology Innovation Act of 1980 (15 U.S.C.
 3719).
 An agency seeking to carry out such a program shall carry out such program in coordination with the chair of such interagency working group.